Sandeep Shukla

 Shukla obtained his B.E. degree from Jadavpur University in 1991.
 After graduation, he immigrated to the United States where he attended University at Albany, SUNY for three years.
-When he graduated from it with an M.S. degree he got enrolled into its Ph.D. program, completing it in 1997.
+There he was awarded an M.S. degree in 1995 and a Ph.D. in 1997.

-He was a faculty at the Virginia Tech, Arlington, Virginia between 2002 and 2015.
-In 2014, he was named Fellow of the Institute of Electrical and Electronics Engineers (IEEE) "for contributions to applied probablistic model checking for system design".
+He was a faculty member at Virginia Tech, Arlington, Virginia between 2002 and 2015.
+In 2014, he was named Fellow of the Institute of Electrical and Electronics Engineers (IEEE) "for contributions to applied probabilistic model checking for system design".